cjulian1/Quaver/README.md

 # Quaver

-Start a local server and load the page with start.bat
+If all requirements tart a local server and load the page with start.bat

 ## Requirements

-pip install midiutil
+`pip install midiutil`